Structure of Articling Year

 Can I expect feedback/evaluations when I article?

 This will depend on the firm.
-At Alexander Holburn, we have two formal evaluations during the nine-month period that students spend in the office, the first after four months, the second after seven months (when we let students know about hiring decisions).
-Our formal evaluations seek feedback from all of the lawyers with whom the student has worked, and our Director of Associate and Student Programs meets with the student to discuss the results.
+At Alexander Holburn, we have two formal evaluations during the nine month period that students spend in the office, the first after four months, the second after seven months (when we let students know about hiring decisions).
+Our formal evaluations seek feedback from all of the lawyers with whom the student has worked, and our Director of Associates and Students meets with the student to discuss the results.
 We also encourage our lawyers to provide students with feedback throughout the articling process, to ensure that it is both a working and learning experience.

 Other than PLTC, is there any formal training I can receive when articling?